helfertool/docs/source/admin/installation.rst

 Installation
 ============

-This installation guide is written for Debian Bullseye.
+This installation guide is written for Debian Bookworm.

 Docker and helfertoolctl
 ------------------------